cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   test_script: yarn run test
 ```

+!!! info
-!> `matrix` modification can be used multiple times within a task.
+    `matrix` modification can be used multiple times within a task.

 `matrix` modification makes it easy to create some pretty complex testing scenarios like this: